-If you came here as a visitor, in most cases you cannot extend your permission to stay beyond 6 months although in limited circumstances you may be able to switch to a different immigration category.
-You must also apply to extend your stay before your existing permission expires as an overstayer will risk an order for enforced removal.
+If you came here as a visitor, in most cases you cannot extend your permission to stay beyond six months although in limited circumstances you may be able to switch to a different immigration category.
+You must also apply to extend your stay before your existing permission expires as an overstayer risks an order for enforced removal.

-Your settled status may be lost if you have lived abroad for a continuous period of 2 years or more.
+Your settled status may be lost if you have lived abroad for a continuous period of two years or more.